simon-weber/python-libfaketime/README.rst

 Contributing and testing
 ------------------------

-Contributions are highly welcomed.
+Contributions are welcome!
 You should compile libfaketime before running tests:

 .. code-block:: bash